The BFG: Comic strip

 Between 1986 and 1998, the novel was adapted into a newspaper comic by journalist Brian Lee and artist Bill Asprey.
 It was published in the Mail on Sunday and originally a straight adaptation, with scripts accepted by Roald Dahl himself.
 After a while the comic started following its own storylines and continued long after Dahl's death in 1990.

 Theatre

 The novel was adapted for the stage by David Wood and premiered at the Wimbledon Theatre in 1991 and has since been performed in the West End and theatres across the UK and USA.

-The Royal Shakespeare Company and Chichester Festival Theatre will present a new stage adaptation by Tom Wells and directed by Daniel Evans, which will open at the Royal Shakespeare Theatre, Stratford-upon-Avon in November 2025 for the Christmas season, before transferring to Chichester in March 2026.
+The Royal Shakespeare Company, Chichester Festival Theatre and Singapore Repertory Theatre presented a new stage adaptation by Tom Wells and directed by Daniel Evans.
+It opened at the Royal Shakespeare Theatre, Stratford-upon-Avon in November 2025 for the Christmas season, before transferring to Chichester in March 2026 and Esplanade – Theatres on the Bay in April 2026.

 Film and television

 1989 film

 On 25 December 1989, ITV broadcast an animated film based on the book and produced by Cosgrove Hall Films on television, with David Jason providing the voice of the BFG and Amanda Root as the voice of Sophie.
 The film was dedicated to animator George Jackson who worked on numerous Cosgrove Hall productions.